-Beyonce May Have Dropped Hints About Having Twins Back In December
+Beyonce Might Have Dropped Hints About Having Twins Back In December

 — MaKayla MaShelle (@MakaylaMashelle) February 1, 2017

-Although the theory sounds convincing enough, Beyonce has not confirmed nor reacted about it.
+Although the theory sounds convincing enough, Beyonce has not confirmed or reacted about it.
 Still, the important part is that the “Single Ladies” singer is happy to share the good news to her supportive fans.

 In fact, Beyonce even shared ample amount of lovely pregnancy photos that will make everyone celebrate the beauty of life.
 Bey’s pregnancy announcement matched with a captivating photo almost broke the internet instantly the minute it came out.
-The said photo is already on its way to being the most-liked photograph in Instagram history with a total of 9,259,936 and counting Considering how stunning the picture is, it is without a doubt, a perfect way to share the good news to the world.
+The photo is already on its way to being the most-liked photograph in Instagram history, with a total of 9,259,936 and counting.
+Considering how stunning the picture is, it is without a doubt a perfect way to share the good news to the world.

 Beyonce channeled her artistic side as she posed down on her knees, wearing a bra and panties, gazing at the camera through a greenish veil draped over her head while gently holding her baby bump.
 The background was quite scenic with a huge flower arrangement, making the moment looks more feminine and elegant.
-The photo was taken by thriving photographer Awol Erizku.
+The photo was taken by photographer Awol Erizku.

 We would like to share our love and happiness.
 We have been blessed two times over.
 We are incredibly grateful that our family will be growing by two, and we thank you for your well wishes. – The Carters